Compliance

 | NDIS-mental health interface | Understanding what the NDIS funds vs what the mental health system funds, how to navigate both systems | NDIS Commission guidance, MHCC resources |

 Auditors will check your training register to verify that staff supporting participants with psychosocial disability have received appropriate training.
 They will also interview staff to assess their practical understanding of recovery-oriented practice and mental health literacy.
-The SIL Rescue Kit includes a Training Register template that tracks staff competencies by topic area and renewal dates.
+The Complete SIL Kit includes a Training Register template that tracks staff competencies by topic area and renewal dates.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.